Coca-Cola Coliseum: Concerts

+On 30 May 2025, Philippine pop group BINI performed in the coliseum as part of the Biniverse World Tour 2025.

 Professional wrestling

 In March 2016, the Coliseum hosted the WWE Network special Roadblock.

 All Elite Wrestling (AEW) scheduled its first ever Canadian shows at the Coliseum, with a live broadcast of AEW Dynamite on October 12, 2022, and a taping of Rampage the following night.